angular/angular/aio/content/guide/bootstrapping.md

 Now you could use your `ItemDirective` in a component.
 This example uses `AppModule`, but you'd do it the same way for a feature module.
 For more about directives, see [Attribute Directives](guide/attribute-directives) and [Structural Directives](guide/structural-directives).
 You'd also use the same technique for [pipes](guide/pipes) and components.

 Remember, components, directives, and pipes belong to one module only.
-You only need to declare them once in your app because you share them by importing the necessary modules.
-This saves you time and helps keep your app lean.
+You only need to declare them once in your application because you share them by importing the necessary modules.
+This saves you time and helps keep your application lean.

 {@a imports}